Training built around the conditions that make good work possible

 Creativity of Constraints

-With a Sunday Times bestselling novelist, Helen Callaghan, and business coach, Helen Lisowski
+With a Sunday Times bestselling novelist, Helen Callaghan, and organisational development coach, Helen Lisowski

 A collaborative workshop on turning real constraints into creative fuel — built on the principle that limits, properly understood, are the conditions for original thinking rather than the obstacles to it.